RetroShare/RetroShare/build_scripts/Windows-msys2/readme.md

   5. Jump to 1. until it doesn't find more updates
 * Start with a clean path environment variable, run *&lt;sourcefolder&gt;\build_scripts\Windows-msys2\start-clean-env.bat*, you will get a terminal with cleaned path

+### Errors during MSYS2 update
+MSYS2 developers recently introduced some breaking changes.
+If you get PGP related errors during updating the system from pacman, then follow [their guide](https://www.msys2.org/news/#2020-06-29-new-packagers) to resolve the problems.

 ## Updating webui

-The sripts don't update the webui source code automatically once it is schecked out.
+The scripts don't update the webui source code automatically once it is checked out.
 You have to do it manually with your favourite git client.

-You can find the webui sorce code here:
+You can find the webui source code here:

     <sourcefolder>-webui